seatable/seatable-scripts/manual/plugins/rows.md

 * tableName: table bane
 * viewName: view name
-* callback: Callback function, processing custom business logic
+* callback: callback function, processing custom logic
 * { username, userId }: Object parameters containing user name and user id

-Note: username, userId: can be read from the local configuration file in the development environment, and read from window.dtable in the integrated environment
+Note: username and userId can be read from the local configuration file in the development environment, and read from window.dtable in the production environment

 Example